 Is there a Shortage of Data Scientists Everywhere and How Can Data Science and AI Talent Stand out from the Crowd?

-Ever since Harvard Business Review coined Data Scientist as the Sexist Job of the 21st Century in late 2012 both the demand for and the number of candidates working in this area has unsurprisingly exploded.
+Ever since Harvard Business Review coined Data Scientist as the Sexiest Job of the 21st Century in late 2012 both the demand for and the number of candidates working in this area has unsurprisingly exploded.

 However, whilst the popularity of Data Scientist as a profession and the rise of opportunities in the field of Data Science is unquestionably growing, much has been discussed about a shortage of Data Scientists over the years.

 Whilst there is strong evidence supporting this for certain regions - Linkedin’s Workforce Report US August 2018 recently showed most major US cities having large deficits in terms of the supply of Data Scientists meeting the demand of open positions - is this really the case everywhere?
 Are there some countries showing signs of the opposite problem, saturation from having too many Data Scientists?

 Is There a Shortage of Data Scientists in Germany?